eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-05-04-release-announcement-200.md

 Today, ~1.5 years after release [1.0.0](2019-12-12-release-announcement-100.html), the Eclipse Ditto team is happy to announce the availability of Eclipse Ditto [2.0.0](https://projects.eclipse.org/projects/iot.ditto/releases/2.0.0).

-With the major version 2.0.0 the Ditto team removed technical dept and removed deprecated APIs in order to have a better maintainable codebase, but some awesome new features are included as well.
+With the major version 2.0.0 the Ditto team removed technical debt and ended support for APIs which were deprecated long ago in order to have a better maintainable codebase.
+However some awesome new features are included as well.

 ## Adoption